 Ryan spun his fifth career no-hitter on Sept.
 26, 1981, against the Dodgers en route to posting one of the lowest ERAs (1.69) of the Divisional Era (since 1969).
 Ryan’s 11-strikeout no-noremains the Astros’ latest no-hitter thrown on any given calendar date.

-As of 2018, Ryan remains as the Major League leaders with seven no-hitters, four of which he threw with the Angels.
+Ryan remains as the Major League leaders with seven no-hitters, four of which he threw with the Angels.
 Ryan’s legendary No. 34 was retired on Sept.
 29, 1996, and he made two All-Star appearances as an Astro (1981, '85).

 April 7, 1979: Ken Forsch